sematext/spm-agent-nodejs/README.md

 Please note you can pass your individual commandline arguments for your script as usual.
 SPM Monitor removes its own arguments from the list.

-# Monitoring activity and errors
+# Other SPM related packages

 Please check out [spm-metrics-js](https://www.npmjs.com/package/spm-metrics-js) to monitor any custom metric in your application.